Edited by Nataly Bogorad

 Movie Maker 10 is not to be confused with Windows Movie Maker for Windows 10.
 Movie Maker alternative Movie Maker 10 is from another reputable publisher and comes with many of the same features.
 You can use this tool to make videos using your video clips, photos, and music, with basic features like joining, trimming, and adding audio tracks.
 It also includes some advanced features such as transition effects, filters, and zoom effects.

 - Plenty of effects and editing options to use

 - Many advanced features are only available if you buy the pro version

-Icecream Apps has created a wide range of software, but its video editor is a good showcase of what these developers can do.
+Icecream Apps has created a wide range of software.
+Its video editor is one of the best replacements for Windows Movie Maker.
 The editor is simple with little to no learning curve, and it comes with enough features to give you a decent alternative to Windows Movie Maker.
 You can use the software to trim and enhance video and audio clips, manage several projects, add effects, and insert various transitions.
 The biggest downside to the Icecream Apps tools is some bugs that still need to be worked out.

 - Uses a simple interface that's easy to use